ucc23/ucc/_clusters/kharchenko2.md

 UTI_C_lit: 0.25
 UTI_C_dup: 1.0
 UTI_summary: |
-    Kharchenko 2 is a poorly populated, dense object of intermediate C3 quality.
+    <b>Kharchenko 2</b> is a poorly populated, dense object of intermediate C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
 It is poorly studied in the literature, with no articles listed in the last 13 years.<br><br>This object shares a moderate percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: red; font-weight: bold;">C</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 3.1